grahamkatana/books_rag/README.md

 citations already disambiguate by year on their own (`Sommerville, 2011` vs `Sommerville, 2006`), so this is really about controlling *what gets retrieved*, not citation format.

-## Not built yet: research papers (DOIs, pydantic-ai agents)

-This system is books-only right now.
-Research papers are a genuinely different ingestion problem -- they have DOIs and structured metadata available from real APIs (Crossref, arXiv, Semantic Scholar) instead of filename-guessing or web-search-and-extract, usually need different chunking (abstract/sections/references rather than chapters), and the retrieval/synthesis side benefits from an actual agent framework (pydantic-ai was specifically the plan) rather than the single retrieve-then-generate call this project uses for books.
-Worth its own properly scoped pass rather than bolting onto the book pipeline -- flagging it here so it doesn't get lost, not because any of it exists yet.

-# Creating new users
-uv run python -m app.auth.create_user --email someone@gmail.com --password "123456789"
-uv run python -m app.auth.create_user --email someone@example.com --admin   # no password = generates a strong random one, printed once uv run python -m app.auth.create_user --email someone@example.com --password "new password" --update   # resets an existing user's password